xiangxinyue/xiangxinyue.github.io/more-about-me.md

   <p class="eyebrow">Off the Clock</p>
   <h2>The clues behind the objects.</h2>
   <p>
-    If you clicked into the hidden objects, you are probably the kind of person who notices details and follows curiosity.
+    If you clicked one of the hidden objects, you are probably the kind of person who notices small details and follows curiosity a little further.
 I like that.
-This page holds a more personal map of my life: the animals at home, the road trips, the cameras, the cooking tools, the old competition hobbies, the moment AI became real to me and my marriage.
+This page is a more personal map of my life: the animals at home, the road trips, the cameras, the tools, the old competition years, the moment AI first became real to me, and the life I have built in marriage.
   </p>
 </div>